Grace Choi: One Year Later

 Pleased with her performance, Batman welcomes Grace as the final member of his Outsiders.
 Despite being angry that Thunder "washed out" during Batman's try-outs and has been excluded from the team, she accepts.
 She then invites Thunder back onto the team without Batman's permission.
 Following the apparent death of Bruce Wayne, the Outsiders fall into a trap set by Simon Hurt, and most of the team members are severely injured.
 The group is disbanded shortly thereafter, and is replaced by a new team of Outsiders.

-Some time later, Grace shows up in Wonder Woman #600 as a member of Wonder Woman's all-female team of heroes.

-Many months after her departure from the Outsiders, Grace is shown in a live-in relationship with Anissa, with both women now in a state of semi-retirement following Anissa's recovery.
-When Black Lightning arrives at Grace and Anissa's apartment with his small band of fugitive heroes, Grace comes to his aid and helps fight off the attacking members of the Justice Society of America.
+Following her departure from the Outsiders, Grace is shown in a live-in relationship with Anissa, with both being semi-retired.
+When Black Lightning arrives at Grace and Anissa's apartment with his small band of fugitive heroes, Grace comes to his aid and helps fight off the attacking members of the Justice Society of America (JSA).
 In the ensuing battle, Grace renders Stargirl and Mister America unconscious, telling them not to threaten her "in-law".
-After the battle with the JSA, both Grace and Thunder agree to join up with Black Lightning's small team of Outsiders, who are tasked by Amanda Waller with travelling to Markovia and capturing Geo-Force and his rogue faction of the team.
-Following a massive battle in Markovia, both teams of Outsiders are disbanded by Batman, and the individual heroes return home.
+After the battle with the JSA, Grace and Thunder agree to join Black Lightning's Outsiders, who are tasked by Amanda Waller with traveling to Markovia and capturing Geo-Force.
+Following a battle in Markovia, both teams of Outsiders are disbanded by Batman, and the individual heroes return home.